 Vinson set up regular monthly telephone discussions with Thaggert and another scholar.
 Their talks lasted 30 minutes or more as the three pored over their careers and lives as academics.
 “The topics covered everything from prep work for classes to making time to get research and writing done,” says Thaggert.
 “I valued Ben’s perspective both as a well-published scholar and as an accomplished administrator.
 It was inspiring to see how he was able to do both very well.”

 Tyson King-Meadows, an associate dean of Research and College Affairs at the University of Maryland, Baltimore County’s College of Arts, Humanities & Social Sciences, praises Vinson’s mentoring, as well.
 “Ben has unique qualifications, since he is a really good scholar who’s deeply invested in the success of people of color, both within and outside the academy,” he says.
 “He’s been very approachable and amazingly humble.”

 King-Meadows recalls one conversation with Vinson a few years ago when the former felt pulled in two different directions, balancing work with the need to care for an elderly parent.
 “He told me to think of my career as a marathon, and to strive for longevity, not just bright lights for maybe five years.”

 As he settles into his post as provost, Vinson says of the MMUF program: “It’s made me realize that diversity pipeline programs work.
 It may take a long time, but I don’t underestimate that it makes a profound difference.
-It elevates expectations, makes impossible things seem possible, and creates networks that help numbers of people navigate a difficult path.”
+They elevate expectations, make impossible things seem possible, and create networks that help numbers of people navigate a difficult path.”